 2. Encourage three friends to check their status and register.

 Once you’ve made sure you’re all set to vote, it’s time to expand your impact.
 Reach out to at least three friends and encourage them to check their registration status and register to vote.
-Check out some tips on how to talk to your friends about voting, facts and figures to convince them to get to the polls, and five things young people should know about the power of their vote this year.
+Check out some tips on how to talk to your friends about voting.
+Share these facts and figures to convince them to get to the polls.
+And five things young people should know about the power of their vote this year.

 3. Share resources on how to register.

 There are so many potential voters out there who aren’t yet registered.
-One way to reach them is to spread awareness about registration deadlines, and share resources that make the registration process easier.
+One way to reach them is to spread awareness about registration deadlines.
+Another way is to share resources that make the registration process easier.
 Use word of mouth and social media to inform your community about the basic requirements and things to keep in mind when registering to vote.
 You should also reach out to people who recently moved to make sure they have updated their address.

 4. Fight against voting barriers that persist today.